Jane Miller Chief Executive Officer

 Philippa has worked in Community Development and Funding Administration for community groups in New Zealand Central Government for 10 years.
 She has also spent time travelling overseas, working with children and adults teaching English as a second language.
 It was through this travelling that her love of working with people from different cultures began.

+Philippa is a local Cockburn resident and Mum to two young children.
 Having experienced moving to Australia with small children and having no family support she is passionate about making connections for families so that they feel engaged and supported in their community.

 Since joining CCK she has enjoyed building connections with families across Cockburn during our Long Table Lunches, Kids Go Wild and Celebrate Culture events.